 Techy stuff today:

 The C8 M1L eight-speed dual-clutch Transmission factory-recommended fluid utilizes ACDelco Dual-Clutch Transmission (DCT) Fluid-FFL-4 (part number 10-4130 / 19418016) which provides "friction stability at different temperatures and extended intervals."
-The M1L has a transmission cleanliness level that exceeds industry standards, which is critical to the dual-clutch
+The M1L has a transmission cleanliness level that exceeds industry standards, which is critical to the dual-clutch operation.

 This fluid was selected using an extended version of the ASTM 130 Copper Corrosion test to insure optimized gear wear.